The Animal Shelf: Series 4 (2000)

-International Broadcast
+International broadcast

 The series has also aired around the world including the ABC in Australia, KTV2 in Kuwait, RTÉ2 in Ireland as part of their children's block The Den, Dubai 33 in the United Arab Emirates, the children's television network K-T.V.
-World and M-Net (as part of their series of children's lineup blocks K-T.V.) in South Africa, Premiere 12 (as part of their children's block Kidz Blitz), Eureka Learning Channel and Kids Central in Singapore, PBS and Television Malta in Malta, TVB Pearl in Hong Kong, SVT and SVT Barnkanalen in Sweden and TVNZ 2 and TVNZ 6 in New Zealand as part of their children's block Kidzone.
+World and M-Net (as part of their series of children's lineup blocks K-T.V.) in South Africa, Premiere 12 (as part of their children's block Kidz Blitz), Eureka Learning Channel and Kids Central in Singapore, PBS and Television Malta in Malta, TVB Pearl in Hong Kong, SVT and SVT Barnkanalen in Sweden, Wikkid Plus in Pakistan and TVNZ 2 and TVNZ 6 in New Zealand as part of their children's block Kidzone, Poland in RTL 7.

 It's Itsy Bitsy Time

-The series was also seen on an American children's wrapper programme called It's Itsy Bitsy Time along with several TV series from overseas and aired on the Fox Family Channel in America and Treehouse TV in Canada in 1999 with the British voices being redubbed with American and Canadian voices.
+The series was seen on an American children's wrapper programme called It's Itsy Bitsy Time along with several TV series from overseas and aired on the Fox Family Channel in America and Treehouse TV in Canada in 1999 with the British voices being redubbed with American and Canadian voices.
 The voices were directed by Canadian voice actress Susan Roman who is best known for voicing Sailor Jupiter in the dubbed anime Sailor Moon.
-Roman also directed the American and Canadian voices for another British children's animated television series seen on It's Itsy Bitsy Time, Tom and Vicky.
+Roman also directed the American and Canadian voices for another British children's animated television series seen on It's Itsy Bitsy Time.

 Merchandise

-The series later had tie in story books from Ladybird Books, and a quintet of VHS tapes from Disney Videos between 1997 and 2001.
+The series had tie in story books from Ladybird Books, and a quintet of VHS tapes from Disney Videos between 1997 and 2001.